antony0531/Intro/README.md

 # Introduction

-I am a Sr.Full-Stack Developer with a profound interest in helping others getting into Cybersecurity.
+I am a Sr.Full-Stack Developer with a profound interest in helping others getting into Technology.

 # Objective